 One of the most interesting areas to develop recently in journalism is data journalism – that is using data to tell stories.
 Whether it is large data or graphs or info graphs, using it can add life and credibility to your journalistic pieces.
 Journalism is an extremely data-driven industry.
 You could be doing research on school food quality or animal rights protection, or trying to unfold the truth about corruption among tax inspectors.
 Regardless of the topic, any journalist meets the same obstacle – trouble with access to information.

 How to get the data?
 This is the question that every amateur journalist asks himself/herself at the start of a project.
 We present 2 options to do so:

 - Spend many man hours browsing the internet and hand copy-pasting the data needed followed by another chunk of valuable time making sense of the data obtained and trying to save it in the desired format

 - Get the data in the format you need with a web scraper

 Now you get the picture on why fewer and fewer people choose the first method and turn to data harvesting services or use online tools to do it themselves.
 Which brings us to our first proven benefit.

 1. Being able to save valuable time

 Understandably, web data harvesting has become a great tool for reporters who have the advantage of knowing how to code, as more and more public institutions publish their data on their websites and data harvesting practices made it easier and faster to get hold of it.
 With bots (same as web scrapers) it is possible to gather a large volume of data for stories.
-Then, if you are using web data scraping services the unstructured data will be converted into structured, well organized, presentable, ready-to-use document saving you the most valuable asset in journalism industry – time!
+Then, if you are using web data scraping services the unstructured data will be converted into structured, well organized, presentable, ready-to-use document saving you the most valuable asset in the journalism industry – time!